lizardoluis/slave-transaction-retries-tracker/README.md

   -n, --no-views        do not create the database views (default: False)
 ```

-### Example
+## Example

-In this example, the tool will parse the log `tests/data/retry.log` only once and store the data in the database running in the localhost.
+In the following example, the tool will parse the log `tests/data/retry.log` only once and store the data in the database running in the localhost.

 ```
 python3 source/tracker.py --host localhost --port 3306 --user myuser --password mypass --schema test --log-file tests/data/retry.log --verbose --run-once